|Ticket Type||Ticket Tariff|

 The site promotes responsible tourism through the Steps to Work programme, which helps young adults aged 18-25 with learning difficulties and other barriers to employment to learn new skills and gain work experience.
-The programme is fully-funded by the visitor exhibition, café and shop sales and the aim is for Strawberry Field to become self-sufficient in time.
-Trainees undertake an eight week work readiness course at Strawberry Field, followed by three 3-month work placements with local employers; there is also the opportunity for trainees to take on a work placement at Strawberry Field in the shop, visitor exhibition, café or garden.
+The programme is funded by the visitor exhibition, café and shop sales and the aim is for Strawberry Field to become self-sufficient in time.
+Trainees undertake an eight-week work readiness course at Strawberry Field, followed by 3 three-month work placements with local employers; there is also the opportunity for trainees to take on a work placement at Strawberry Field in the shop, visitor exhibition, café or garden.
 Throughout the programme, trainees and their families are fully supported by the dedicated Steps to Work team.

 - Visit Britain We're Good to Go 2020

 |2021 (1 January 2021 - 31 December 2021)|